mpatacchiola/blog/_posts/2020-12-02-intro-variational-inference.markdown

 Conclusion
 ----------

 In this post I have provided an introduction to variational inference introducing the three main characters at play: the evidence, the KL-divergence, and the ELBO.
 I have tried to be as compact as possible, explaining every step along the way.
+Variational inference focuses on optimisation instead of integration, it can be applied to many probabilistic models (e.g. non-conjugate, high-dimensional, directed and undirected), it is numerically stable, fast to converge, and easy to train on GPUs.
 Below you can find some additional resources if you want to know more about variational inference.

 Resources